evidentlyai/evidently/docs/book/reference/ranking-metrics.md

 **Evidently Metric**: `PopularityBias`

-The recommendation popularity bias is a tendency of favoring a few popular items.
+The recommendation popularity bias is a tendency to favor a few popular items.
 This metric includes several measurements: ARP, Coverage and Gini index.

-## Average Recommendation Popularity (ARP)
+## 1. Average Recommendation Popularity (ARP)

 ARP reflects the average popularity of the items recommended to the users.